itsYoga/volleyball-analysis/README.md

 1. Go to **Library** to see all videos
 2. Use search and filters to find specific videos
 3. Click **View Analysis** to open the interactive player
+4. **Timeline Controls**:
+   - Drag the timeline to seek to any position in the video
-4. Use the timeline to jump to specific events (spikes, sets, receives)
+   - Click event markers (spikes, sets, receives) to jump to specific moments
-5. View player heatmap overlay on the video
+   - Watch the playhead indicator show current playback position
+5. **Visualization Options**:
+   - Toggle **Bounding Boxes** to show/hide player and action detections
+   - Toggle **Heatmap** to visualize player movement patterns
+   - Bounding boxes update in real-time as the video plays
+6. **Confidence Filtering**: Only high-confidence detections (≥50% for players, ≥60% for actions) are displayed

 ### Dashboard Overview